Go FOGO

 Avoiding food waste

-Ensuring you don’t waste food in the first place is the best solution and can save households on average up to $2,500 per year through meal planning, shopping for what you need, and using up leftovers.
-Find out more
+Not wasting food in the first place is the best solution to our food waste problem!
+Australian households can save up to $2,500 per year through meal planning, shopping for what you need, and using up leftovers.
+Find out how you can turn food waste around in seven steps with the national food waste avoidance campaign, The Great Unwaste

 What is FOGO?